apatsika/DataSafe/masking.md

 select * from HCM1.employees;
 ```

-3. If you receive a message stating that your session has expired, click OK, sign in again, and then click the Run Statement button.
+3. If you receive a message stating that your session has expired, click OK, sign in again, and then re-ren the statement.
 4. Review the masked data.
 You can resize the panel to view more data, and you can scroll down and to the right.

 ![Select all employees](images/masked-data.png)